sahjan/moovy/README.md

 # Moovy
 Moovy is a web application that gives movie suggestions based on the user's mood.

-## Development approach
----- to be completed ----
+Sliders indicate two moods.
+Upon moving the sliders, the application returns the movies which are closest to the user's currently selected mood.

 ## How to run
 This is a Spring Boot Maven application.
 Extract all the files from the zip file, and import as a Maven project into any IDE.